 As we've highlighted in previous posts about our fellow colleagues Jon and Maggie, Encore Tours' staff is made up of musicians and music educators, allowing us to provide the best possible experience to music directors taking their ensembles on tour.
 In this article, you'll meet composer and former music educator, Ward Dilmore!

-Many people make the mistake of characterizing Encore Tours as a "Tour Company."
+A: Many people make the mistake of characterizing Encore Tours as a "tour company."
 It's far more than that.
-An Encore experience is a powerful musical expedition that empowers Music Directors with transformational moments that open doors to the world within ourselves as well as the world we inhabit.
+An Encore experience is a powerful musical expedition that empowers music directors with transformational moments that open doors to the world within ourselves as well as the world we inhabit.